eh190/dotfiles/README.md

 ### NULL-LS VERSION

+- To add gofumpt to null-ls I need to install gofumpt. `go install mvdan.cc/gofumpt@latest` has done this already, but I could always use homebrew - `brew install gofumpt`.
+Using Homebrew would mean the binary is added to my $PATH automatically (because it's placed in `/usr/local/bin`).
+However, it is recommended that you use your languages package manager for each binary e.g. cargo for lua, npm for prettier etc.
-- To add gofumpt to null-ls I needed to install the binary to my $PATH.
-So I used homebrew: `brew install gofumpt`.
-Then I added it to my `null-ls.lua` sources. ~~Finally I added a line in `handlers.lua` to turn off gopls formatting and use null-ls instead.~~
+- Then I added it to my `null-ls.lua` sources. ~~Finally I added a line in `handlers.lua` to turn off gopls formatting and use null-ls instead.~~
-- Both methods use gofumpt to format files, but null-ls enables me to format on save without manually running the format lsp command.
+- Finally, I need to make sure `gofumpt` is added as a binary on my system.
+Assuming gofumpt has installed in `~/go/bin` then `export PATH="$HOME/go/bin:$PATH"` in `.zshrc` will add it to the $PATH.
+To check, run `echo $PATH` or `echo $path` to see which binaries are included.
+See this blog for more information: https://medium.com/codex/adding-executable-program-commands-to-the-path-variable-5e45f1bdf6ce

+Currently, there are 3 formatters that need to be installed:

+- `cargo install stylua`
+- `go install mvdan.cc/gofumpt@latest`
+- `npm install prettier`

+You can see this list in `lua/user/lsp/null-ls.lua` under setup > sources.

 ### Session Management